Xovee/ccgl/README.md

 ### Run CCGL online in browser

-You can also run CCGL model online in [Google Colab](https://colab.research.google.com/drive/1-ZXVIWdEvN8rDSa2i5OrV9Ov5nw63we9?usp=sharing), which is website providing the Python programming environment and GPU-support.
+You can also run CCGL model online in [Google Colab](https://colab.research.google.com/drive/1-ZXVIWdEvN8rDSa2i5OrV9Ov5nw63we9?usp=sharing), an online platform that provides the Python programming environment and GPU-support.

 ## Usage